 - The Nanda Devi Biosphere Reserve situated in Uttaranchal includes parts of Chamoli, Almora, Pithoragarh and Bageshwar districts.

-- The biosphere reserve has a rich fauna, for example the snow leopard, black bear, brown bear, musk deer, snow- cock, golden eagle and black eagle.
+- The biosphere reserve has rich fauna, for example, the snow leopard, black bear, brown bear, musk deer, snow- cock, golden eagle and black eagle.

 - Major threats to the ecosystem are the collection of endangered plants for medicinal use, forest fires and poaching.